eagleeyez/just-dice.com/README.md

 THIS IS ALPHA ALPHA SOFTWARE.
 PLEASE REVIEW THE CODE AND DO NOT HAVE MORE THAN YOU ARE WILLING TO LOSE AS YOUR BALANCE.

+THIS REPO IS A BLEEDING EDGE REPO.
+INSTALL AT YOUR OWN RISK.
+THE VERSION ON THE GOOGLE CHROME STORE IS STABLE.

 ------------
 Installation
 ------------